Michailbul/Rag-LangGraph-Chat/README.md

 Building the Docker Image
 Build the Docker image using the following command:

-docker build -t langgraph-chatbot .
+`docker build -t langgraph-chatbot .`

 ## Running the Application
 To run the application, execute:

-`docker run -d -p 8083:8083 --env-file .env --name langgraph-chatbot langgraph-chatbot`
+`ddocker run -it -p 8083:8083 --env-file .env --name langgraph-chatbot langgraph-chatbot`